EliasBcd/HR/README.md

 oTree HR is a project that aims to connect oTree with online recruiting & payment platforms like MTurk, Prolific, Venmo, PayPal, etc, to facilitate payments, communication, and management of your workers.
-Currently it is an **alpha version**, and supports publishing HITs to MTurk (with micro-batching, which reduces MTurk's fees).
+Currently it is an **alpha version**, and supports:

+-   MTurk: publishing HITs with micro-batching, which reduces MTurk's fees.
+-   Prolific: coordinating start links, completion URLs, and payments.

 The project is ready for anyone who wants to clone it and add their own functionality, such as: